Small Business Managed Service Provider (MSP) Guide for 2026

 That same firm might need email restored within 2 hours

 A good MSP tests restores at least annually and documents procedures so business leaders know exactly what to expect during an outage.
-This documentation matters—when company data is at risk, clear runbooks prevent panic.
+This documentation matters.
+When company data is at risk, clear runbooks prevent panic.

 Cloud Services, Microsoft 365, and Line-of-Business Apps